miRackModular/ImpromptuModular/README.md

 ![IM](res/img/SemiModularSynth.jpg)

 An all-in-one pre-patched semi-modular synthesizer.
-Based on the [Fundamental](https://vcvrack.com/Fundamental.html) modules by VCV and the [PhraseSeq16](#phrase-seq-16) sequencer (above).
+Based on the [VCV Fundamental](https://vcvrack.com/Fundamental.html) modules by VCV and the [PhraseSeq16](#phrase-seq-16) sequencer (above).
 Please see those links for the respective manuals, while keeping in mind that not all features of the Fundamental modules were implemented in Semi-Modular Synth 16 (SMS16).
 A typical signal flow is internally patched by default, as shown by the interconnecting lines on the faceplate of the module.
 The majority of the internal connections can be overridden by any cables patched into those related jacks.

 This module can be used for quickly exploring ideas for sequences, and is also useful for those new to modular synthesis before learning how to fill the screen with cables!
 Also note that the final output is the low-pass output of the VCF module (Voltage Controlled Filter).
 The VCF is purposely placed after the VCA (Voltage Controlled Amplifier) in the signal flow, such that the VCF can be lightly saturated, producing a thicker sound, especially when the Drive knob is turned up.